Cat Jumping? How to Keep Her Paws on the Ground

 In a cat's world, nothing is off limits: the inside of boxes, underneath a bed, on top of your keyboard.
 It's all fair game to a cat that wants to play, rest, hide, or is just plain curious.

-That cat privilege extends—in her mind—to perches on the top of your counters, the upper reaches of a bookshelf, and even the top of the refrigerator.
+That cat privilege extends—in their mind—to perches on the top of your counters, the upper reaches of a bookshelf, and even the top of the refrigerator.
 After all, cat jumping skills are top-notch.
 Cats can easily exceed altitudes six times their height.
 A study in the Journal of Experimental Biology reports that cats are superior jumpers because of the limb length and muscle mass of their back legs.
 Cats start a jump in a very deep crouch, then lift their front legs before "an explosive extension" of their back legs.

 While there is no argument that a cat's jumping ability is impressive, it can also be annoying (and dangerous, as Vetstreet notes cats don't always land on their feet) to have cats regularly leaping to spots in your home that are high above their heads.